 How hard was it to give away that dollar?
 Was it easier to give it away because you knew it was my money and not yours?
 (Allow responses.)
-When we understand that everything we have is not really ours but is God's, it makes it much easier to give back to God.
-Abram knew that nothing he had or was given was his own.
-He did not take anything that belonged to the King of Sodom.
+When we recognize that everything we have is not really ours but is God's, it makes it much easier to give back to God.
+Abram recognized that everything he had was given to him by God.
+He did not take anything that belonged to the King of Sodom because he trusted God to bless him with everything he needed.
 He took only what had already been given to him, and he shared his goods with his allies.
-This revealed that he trusted God to provide for everything he needed, and he worshiped God by giving back to him.
-We can also trust God to provide everything we need, and worship Him by giving back to Him.
+He gave a portion of his possessions to Melchizedek because he knew it was what God wanted him to do.
+Abram did not put his trust in money or any of the possessions he recovered.
+He trusted God and depended on Him for everything he needed.
+He worshiped God by giving back to Melchizedek.
+Abram gave God the glory for the victory and His provision.